julienlim/wildrydes-site/README.md

 # wildrydes-site

+#### Build a Serverless Web Application with AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB, and Amazon Cognito ####

-This set of artifacts were created as part of the [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/).
-Click on the [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/) to try it yourself!
+This set of artifacts were created as part of the self-guided [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/).
+Click on the [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/) to try it for yourself.

 ## Overview ##
 The workshop solution uses the following AWS services: